Windsor Castle intruder admits bid to assassinate Queen

 Chail had spent months planning the attack, prosecutors had said at an earlier court hearing.

+The BBC reports Chail had climbed into the grounds using a nylon rope ladder “like something out of a vigilante movie”.

-When he was approached by a protection officer, Chail said: “I am here to kill the Queen.”
+When a protection officer took out his Taser, and asked him: “Morning, can I help, mate?”
+Chail replied: “I am here to kill the Queen.”

+The BBC reports a video posted on Snapchat minutes before the break-in stated: “I’m sorry, I’m sorry for what I’ve done and what I will do.
+I will attempt to assassinate Elizabeth, Queen of the Royal Family.

+“This is revenge for those who have died in the 1919 Jallianwala Bagh massacre.
+It is also revenge for those who have been killed, humiliated and discriminated on because of their race.”

 Judge Jeremy Baker said he would sentence Chail on March 31 and ordered medical reports be prepared.